 LH 101 Practical Skills

-This course covers the basic horticultural skills like garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, pruning and hedge maintenance.
-Students apply the knowledge and skills acquired in all courses to the operation of the Gardens at HCP.
-In addition, students work with HCP volunteers on Wednesday mornings for part of the year, participate in field trips and bi-annual plant sales.
+This course runs throughout the entire program and covers basic horticultural skills such as garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, pruning, and hedge maintenance.
+This is an opportunity for students to apply the knowledge and skills acquired in other courses to the operation of the Gardens at HCP.
+In addition, students work with HCP volunteers on Wednesday mornings for part of the year, participate in field trips, and assist with bi-annual plant sales.

 LH 102 Botany

 This course provides an introduction to the basic biology of plants with an emphasis on horticultural application.
-This knowledge will be tied into practical skills throughout the year to ensure a thorough understanding of how plants work and what they need to thrive.
+At the end of the course, students will be able to demonstrate knowledge in the areas of plant classification, anatomy, physiological processes, reproduction, genetics, hormones, and ecology.

 LH 103 Soils